-Martin Rhodes, Director
+Martin Rhodes, Chief Executive

 Martin became involved with Fair Trade through campaigning on a number of international development and trade justice issues.
 He was a founding member of the Glasgow North Fair Trade Group which joined with Fair Trade campaigners from across Glasgow to form the Glasgow Fair Trade Steering Group.
 He was elected as the Chair of the Glasgow Fair Trade Steering Group and later the Glasgow Fair Trade Co-operative.
 In September 2010, Martin was appointed as the Director of the Scottish Fair Trade Forum.